You look down at your iPhone and it’s so dark that you can barely see the screen. Is the brightness too low? Maybe — but maybe not.

-White Point is an Accessibility setting on iPhone that reduces harsh colors and makes your phone’s screen noticeably dimmer.
+Reduce White Point is an Accessibility setting on iPhones that reduces harsh colors and makes your the screen noticeably dimmer.
 Accessibility settings are designed to make it easier for someone with a disability to use their iPhone.
 Problems occur when Accessibility settings get turned on accidentally or by a mischievous friend.

 My iPhone Is Too Dark But Brightness Is All The Way Up!
 Here’s The Fix: